Berwick-upon-Tweed has been shaped by centuries of conflict.

 Close to what remains of Berwick Castle are two lovely landscaped parks overlooking the River Tweed: Castle Vale Park and Coronation Park.

-The Castle Parks Trail will take you on a circular scenic route through these parks, both created in the 1930s, and along the river.
+The Castle Parks Trail will take you on a circular scenic route through these riverside parks, both of which were created in the 1930s.

 Follow the Lowry Trail

 When LS Lowry wanted to escape from it all, he headed to Berwick-Upon-Tweed.

 Over the space of forty years, he immortalised the town on canvas and today you can follow in his footsteps on an easy six-mile walk, one of the best things to do in Berwick-upon-Tweed.
 The Lowry Trail is waymarked by 18 information boards displaying the Lowry painting of that location and providing background information.

 Download or pick up a free Lowry Trail leaflet from the Berwick Visitor Centre or Visit Berwick Tourist Information Centre.
 It should take you around three hours to complete the trail.